eluinstra/ebms-core/readme.txt

 Remarks:
 -	Duplicate messages will always be eliminated
--	Extendable to support other communication protocols
+-	Extendible to support other communication protocols
+- Manifest can only refer to payload data included as part of the message as payload document(s) contained in a Payload Container, not to remote resources accessible via a URL
+- Only 1 (allPurpose) Channel per Action is supported
+- ErrorList and Acknowledgment elements as part of another message are not supported.
+Only standalone Acknowledgment and MessageError messages are supported.

 ===============
 Prerequisites =